Hybrid algebras: Abstract

 \section{Abstract}

 We introduce a new class of symmetric algebras, which we call hybrid algebras.
 This class contains on one extreme Brauer graph algebras, and on the other extreme general weighted surface algebras.
-We show that hybrid algebras are precisely the blocks of idempotent algebras of weighted surface algebras.
-For hybrid algebras whose Gabriel quiver is 2-regular, we show that the tree class of an arbitrary Auslander-Reiten component is Dynkin or Euclidean or one of the infinite trees $A_{\infty}, A_{\infty}^{\infty}$ or $D_{\infty}$.
+We show that hybrid algebras are precisely the blocks of idempotent algebras of weighted surface algebras, up to socle deformations.
+More generally, for tame symmetric algebras whose Gabriel quiver is 2-regular, we show that the tree class of an arbitrary Auslander-Reiten component is Dynkin or Euclidean or one of the infinite trees $A_{\infty}, A_{\infty}^{\infty}$ or $D_{\infty}$.

 \textit{Keywords:} Periodic algebra, Self-injective algebra, Symmetric algebra, Surface algebra, Tame algebra, Auslander-Reiten component.

 \textit{2010 MSC:} 16D50, 16E30, 16G20, 16G60, 16G70, 20C20, 05E99